MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 If you want to fully update your entire inventory again, you can do that by changing the **Full inventory** environment variable:

 1. Set the value of the **Full inventory** environment variable to **Yes**.
 Learn more: [Update environment variables](#update-environment-variables)).
-1. Run the **Admin | Sync Template v3 (Driver)** flow.
+1. Run the **Admin | Sync Template v4 (Driver)** flow.
+1. Wait till the flow finishes running.
 1. Set the **Full inventory** environment variable to **No**.

 ## Update inventory for a selected app or flow

+### Force inventory on Objects

-To reduce API calls, the inventory flows do not update all objects with every sync flow.
+To reduce API calls, the inventory flows do not update all objects with every sync flow run.
 The flows only update objects which have been modified since the object was last inventoried.

-If you want to force the inventory for an app or flow, for example to make sure all the information is up-to-date, you can use the **Inventory Me** flag.
+If you want to force the inventory for an individual object, you can use the **Inventory Me** flag.
+All objects have this flag.

+Here is an example of how to set this using Cloud Flow objects.

 1. Go to [Power Apps](https://make.powerapps.com), and then select your CoE environment.
 1. Open the **Power Platform Admin View** app.
-1. Select **Apps** or **Flows**.
+1. Select **Flows**.
-1. Select the app or flow you want to inventory from the view.
+1. Select the flow for which you want to force inventory from the view.
 1. Select **Settings**.
 1. Change the **Inventory Me** flag to **Yes**.

 Once this flag has been set to **Yes**, the next inventory run updates the object, even if it hasn't recently been modified.
 The flag is then set back to **No**.

-## Customize emails

-All emails that are sent as part of the CoE Starter Kit are stored in the **Customized Emails** table.
-To customize the emails, you don't need to modify the flows or apps that send the emails.
-Instead, you can use the [CoE Admin Command Center](core-components.md#coe-admin-command-center) app.
+### Force inventory on cloud flow action details

+We gather details about the flows actions in a long running flow called **Admin | Sync Template v3 (Flow Action Details)**.

+To force this to run for your flow you can use the **Inventory My FlowActionDetails** flag.

 1. Go to [Power Apps](https://make.powerapps.com), and then select your CoE environment.
-1. Open the **CoE Admin Command Center** app.
+1. Open the **Power Platform Admin View** app.
-1. Select **Customized Emails**.
+1. Select **Flows**.
-1. Select the email you want to customize, and then select **Edit**.
+1. Select the flow for which you want to force flow action detail inventory from the view.
-1. By default, all emails are provided in English.
-You can also add localized versions of the email by selecting **Add language**.
+1. Select **Settings**.
+1. Change the **Inventory My FlowActionDetails** flag to **Yes**.

 ## Update environment variables

+### Limitations for environment variables

 The following limitations apply when updating environment variables: